** This post was published in 2015. Read about why Montfort became Empower in 2020. **

 Besse was courted by four suitors; a rich gentleman, a knight, a London merchant and the son of an innkeeper.

-Most of them withdrew their suit when they met Simon de Empower to ask for the old soldier’s consent to the marriage, seeing only a blind beggar who they’d have to look after at their own expense into his old age.
+Most of them withdrew their suit when they met Simon de Montfort to ask for the old soldier’s consent to the marriage, seeing only a blind beggar who they’d have to look after at their own expense into his old age.

 The only man who could see past the lack of a decent dowry to the woman he loved was the courtly knight, who said he would look after booth Besse and her blind father.